Retrospective at the MAK

 Austrian Museum of Applied Arts

-172 Bd.
-Saint-Germain Kantstrasse 152; is a seemingly random list of addresses in London, NY, Paris, and Berlin, except to the art world, who will recognise Francis Bacon’s Colony Room, Jackson Pollock’s Cedar Tavern, Andy Warhol’s Factory, or Brasserie Lipp of Picasso, Dora Maar and Françoise Gilot fame, and Berlin’s Paris Bar, where Kippenberger, Polke, and Bazelitz drank.
+Forty - one Dean Street, 24 University Place, 231 East 47th Street,172 Bd.
+Saint Germain, Kantsrasse 152 is a seemingly random list of addresses in London, NY, Paris, and Berlin, except to the art world, who will recognize Francis Bacon’s Colony Room, Jackson Pollock’s Cedar Tavern, Andy Warhol’s Factory, or Brasserie Lipp of Picasso, Dora Maar and Françoise Gilot fame, and Berlin’s Paris Bar, where Kippenberger, Polke, and Bazelitz drank.

 Sonnenfelsgasse 11, Vienna would top off such a list, the 1st district apartment and studio/salon of polymath artist Gertie Fröhlich (b.
 Slovakia 1930-2020 Austria).